tetra-dynamics/tetra-python-sdk/README.md

 ## Controlling the hand using a glove

-If you want to control the hand using a glove you can use the `Glove` class.
-This currently supports Manus gloves.
+If you want to control the hand using a glove you can use the `Manus` class, which supports Manus gloves.
 Here's an example script that lets you control a hand with a glove at an update rate of roughly 10 times per second.

 ```